How to Cope and Consolidate Your Credit Card Debt When Unemployed

 Look at any automatic or recurring charges that are linked to your card.

-If you can cancel any automatic or recurring charges, that can keep your balances from increasing.
+If you can cancel any automatic or recurring charges, that should help keep your balances from increasing.
 For example, if you normally charge streaming subscriptions to your card, you might want to cut those expenses out of your budget temporarily.

 Paying at least the minimum due on your credit cards while unemployed can keep you from falling behind.
 However, if you've run the numbers and you don't think you'll be able to manage your credit card payments or other bills while unemployed, there are a few things you can do to cope.